HeithRobbins/hello-flask/readme.md

 # Flask App

-Ther following project was built dring my course with bottega.
+There following project was built dring my course with bottega.
 It has full CRUD functionality.